Mike-Vilms/stock-market-first-steps/Financial-Statements.md

 ## I. Income Statement
 ### 1.1 Revenues and Gains
+- **Revenues** are earned inflows or prospective earned inflows of cash that arise **from a company’s ongoing business activities**.
+These include cash inflows such as cash sales, and prospective cash inflows such as credit sales.
+- **Gains** are earned inflows of cash arising from transactions and events **unrelated to a company’s ongoing business activities**.
+- The distinction between revenues and gains is based on the ongoing business activities that produce revenues.
+- Revenues are expected to persist indefinitely for a going concern.
+In contrast, gains are nonrecurring.
+This distinction is important for analysis, especially when determining the recurring component of income.
+-
 ## II.
 Balance Sheet
 ### 2.1 Current Assets
 - Assets are resources controlled by a company for the purpose of generating profit.